 8. Weekly spreads

-A weekly spread with space to plan each subject out for the week.
+Next, the Charlotte Mason planner weekly spread is your space to plan each subject out for the week.
 Furthermore, this layout is where you can be specific about page numbers and specific assignments.
 You can keep track of your loop subjects and check off lessons as well.

 New: An option with NO subjects.